East Brunswick High School: Extracurricular activities

 East Brunswick High School offers a full range of clubs and events.
 The school is perhaps most well known for its success in the national We the People: The Citizen and the Constitution competition, for which it won the national title in 1998, and then again three years in a row from 2004 to 2006.
 The team was the state champion in 2019–20.
 Through 2005, the team won the We The People state competition in 17 of the program's first 18 years.

-Other clubs include Model United Nations, Mock Trial, Future Business Leaders of America (FBLA), Key Club, Family, Career, and Community Leaders of America (FCCLA), Video Newsmakers, Math Team, Academic Team, Pre-medical Club, Science League, Code Club, Clarion (school newspaper), Emerald (yearbook), Drama Club, Jazz Ensemble, Marching Band, Men's Choir, Acabellas, Bella Voce, Jazz and R&B Choir, Black Student Union, Asian American Club, Spanish Club, French Club, German Club, American Civil Liberties Union (ACLU) Club, Amnesty International Club, Psychology Club, SAVE Club (Students Against Violating the Environment), Anime Club, and various academic honor societies.
-East Brunswick High School is one of a growing number of schools in the country that has various religious clubs such as According to Jesus (A2J, formerly known as Bible Club), Islamic Club, Coptic Orthodox Club and the Jewish Student Union.
-Since 2019, East Brunswick High School has been functioning as a workspace for Astraea Robotics, FIRST Robotics Competition Team 6897.

 Athletics

 The East Brunswick High School Bears compete in the Greater Middlesex Conference, which is comprised of public and private high schools in the Middlesex County area and operates under the supervision of the New Jersey State Interscholastic Athletic Association.
 With 2,080 students in grades 10–12, the school was classified by the NJSIAA for the 2019–20 school year as Group IV for most athletic competition purposes, which included schools with an enrollment of 1,060 to 5,049 students in that grade range.
 The football team competes in Division 5C of the Big Central Football Conference, which includes 60 public and private high schools in Hunterdon, Middlesex, Somerset, Union and Warren counties, which are broken down into 10 divisions by size and location.
-The school was classified by the NJSIAA as Group V South for football for 2018–2020.
+The school was classified by the NJSIAA as Group V South for football for 2024–2026, which included schools with 1,333 to 2,324 students.

 The school participates as the host school / lead agency for a joint ice hockey team with South River High School and Spotswood High School.
 The co-op program operates under agreements scheduled to expire at the end of the 2023–24 school year.